-You will receive a B.A. in Global Studies from LIU Global.
+You will receive a BA in Global Studies from Long Island University, Global.
 This is comparable to any liberal arts degree that can be applied to many different areas of employment.
+In addition, you will have added skills in field research, scholarly writing, foreign language capability, and work experience in international and domestic internships.
 LIU Global students often choose to go on for an advanced degree or to enter directly into many fields of employment.
 They are teachers, social workers, journalists, psychologists, lawyers, doctors, alternative health care practitioners, and artists, and more.
 Many have started their own businesses.

 2. Can I get into graduate school with a degree from LIU Global?

 By all means, consider graduate school.
 Many LIU Global graduates continue on to graduate school directly after graduation.
 Our graduates have gone on to pursue graduate studies at schools like Columbia University, Harvard University, Johns Hopkins University, University of California-Berkeley, the School for International Training and other top-notch schools.
 Alumni have received the Clinton Fellowship, Pew Award, MacArthur Grants, Marshall Scholarships, the Truman Award and Fulbright Fellowships.

 3. Does LIU Global assist with job placement?